 Why buy the close and sell the next day’s open?

 We exit (or sell) on the open because the average gain from the open to the close has been zero during the last 30 years.
-Below is the chart showing the equity curve if you bought the open and sold on the close (ie day trading):
+Below is the chart showing the equity curve if you bought the open and sold on the close (ie, day trading):

 Is it possible to find trading edges that have a better edge by selling at the close (and not on the open) in S&P 500?

 Yes, there are quite a few of them.
-If you develop many of them, it’s possible to mix a nice portfolio of these short-term edges and make a very decent risk-adjusted return.
+If you develop many of them, it’s possible to mix a nice portfolio of these short-term edges and make a decent risk-adjusted return.

 Below we show some equity charts of a few ideas we have, and a few of them will later be published to our subscribing members.
-All the backtests are done in the ETF with ticker code SPY since its inception in 1993.
+All the backtests have been done in the ETF with ticker code SPY since its inception in 1993.
 You’ll get more or less the same results by using the ES future.

-In the examples below we enter at the close and we sell at the close the day after, thus holding for 24 hours (or over the weekend if it’s a Friday).
+In the examples below we enter at the close, and we sell at the close the day after, thus holding for 24 hours (or over the weekend if it’s a Friday).
 To better understand how we buy and sell at the close in live trading, we recommend reading this article: